-179. May full-time and part-time regular Senior Mail Processor duty assignments be established as mixed duty assignments and contain duties included in the following position descriptions: Mail Processing Clerk; Window Clerk; Distribution and Window Clerk; Sales, Service and Distribution Associate; and/or Sales and Service Associate?
+194. May full-time regular Senior Mail Processor duty assignments be established as mixed duty assignments and contain duties included in the following position descriptions: Mail Processing Clerk; Window Clerk; Distribution and Window Clerk; Sales, Service and Distribution Associate; and/or Sales and Service Associate?